brendamrdz/week1-course2-git-github/README.md

 ## How Git Flow Works
 <br><br><img src="https://github.com/brendamrdz/week1-course2-git-github/blob/main/images/git-workflow.png?raw=true" alt="alt text" width="60%" height="auto"><br><br>
-Instead of a single master branch, this workflow uses two branches to record the history of the project.
-The master branch stores the official release history, and the develop branch serves as an integration branch for features.
+Instead of a single master branch, it is better to use two or more branches to record the history of the project.
+The master branch stores the official release history, the develop branch serves as an integration branch for features.
 It’s also convenient to tag all commits in the master branch with a version number.

 ## Git reset vs Git rm
-  Git reset vs git remove
-  git rm: Este comando nos ayuda a eliminar archivos de Git sin eliminar su historial del sistema de versiones.
-  Esto quiere decir que si necesitamos recuperar el archivo solo debemos "viajar en el tiempo" y recuperar el ultimo commit antes de borrar el archivo en cuestion
+### git rm
+  This command helps us to delete files from Git without removing their history from the versioning system.
+  This means that if we need to recover the file we just need to "time travel" and retrieve the last commit before deleting the file in question.
-  Flags
+  #### Flags
-  git rm --cached: Elimina los archivos del area de staging y del proximo commit pero los mantiene en nuestro disco duro.

-  git rm --force: Elimina los archivos de Git y del disco duro.
-Git siempre guardara todo, por lo que podemos acceder al registro de la existencia de los archivos (debemos usar comandos avanzados)
-  Git reset
-  Este comando nos ayuda a volver en el tiempo.
-Pero no como git checkout que nos deja ir, mirar, pasear y volver. con git reset volvemos al pasado sin la posibilidad de volver al futuro. git reset --soft: Borramos todo el historial y los registros de Git pero  guardamos los cambios que tengamos en staging, asi podemos aplicar las ultimas actualizaciones a un nuevo commit
+  - **git rm --cached** Removes the files from the staging area and the next commit but keeps them on our hard drive.

+  - **git rm --force** Removes the files from Git and from the hard disk.
+Git will always save everything, so we can access the log of the existence of the files (we must use advanced commands)
-  git reset --hard Borra todo, abosultamente todo.
+### git reset

-  IMPORTANTE
-  git reset head: Este es el comando para sacar archivos del area de staging.
-No para borrarlos ni nada de eso, solo para que los ultimos cambios de estos archivos no se envien al ultimo commit a menos que cambiemos de opinion
+  This command helps us to go back in time.
+But not like git checkout which lets us go, look, walk and come back.
+With git reset we go back to the past without the possibility to go back to the future.
+  #### Flags
+  - **git reset --soft** We erase all history and Git logs but save the changes we have in staging, so we can apply the latest updates to a new commit.
+  - **git reset --hard** Deletes everything, absolutely everything.
+ - **git reset head** This is the command to remove files from the staging area.
+Not to delete them or anything, just so that the latest changes to these files are not sent to the last commit unless we change our mind.

+  ## Configurar SSH en local